half-measures/greenlight/README.md

 -The HTTP Router we are using does not allow Conflicting routes in the API, pat, CHI and mux does.
 This is bad and good depending on use.

 -Responses should be JSON(Strings must be ", not '!)

+## Mynotes
+When GO encodes a type of JSON, it looks first to see if it had MarshalJSON method on it, if it has, GO calls this method to decide how to encode it.
+So it uses the json.Marshaler interface to see if it 'satisfies' the interface.